Income Management Service Standards

 We will provide you with access to your rent account / statement 24 hours a day via your computer, tablet or smartphone.
 Call 01952 217100 to register or visit your Customer Portal by following the link on the front page of our website.

 We will give you every opportunity to ask for advice and assistance to discuss any difficulties that you may have with keeping your payments up to date.

 We will offer you access to a team of Welfare Benefit Advisors who offer a free and confidential service to anyone who needs help with finding out what benefits you may be entitled to.

 If you fall into debt, we will get in touch with you immediately either by telephone, letter or a visit to your home.

-If your rent is currently paid direct to the Trust from Housing Benefit, this will be paid in arrears and will stop when you move onto Universal Credit.
-You will then be responsible for paying the full rent direct to the Trust.
-The Trust will contact you when you make a claim to Universal Credit and will discuss an affordable payment plan with you that will move you to paying your rent in advance, as per your tenancy agreement.
+If your rent is currently paid direct to the Group from Housing Benefit, this will be paid in arrears and will stop when you move onto Universal Credit.
+You will then be responsible for paying the full rent direct to the Group.
+The Group will contact you when you make a claim to Universal Credit and will discuss an affordable payment plan with you that will move you to paying your rent in advance, as per your tenancy agreement.

 If your account falls into debt, we will: